Commercial Gym Flooring Buyers Guide

 How much does gym flooring cost?

-For professional installation, expect the product-and-labor costs to run between $4.50 and $6.00 per square foot, depending on the product and the provider.
+For professional installation, expect the product-and-labor costs to run between $2.50 and $5.00 per square foot, depending on the product and the provider, and the size of the space.

 Let's Get Started!

-Reach out to our flooring experts or fill out a quick form for a product sample.
+Reach out to our flooring experts or fill out a quick form for a quick quote.
 We're here to help with product selection, design & layout, quoting, and maintenance.
 Whether it’s a brand new build-out or an upgrade to an existing space, we have the flooring solution for your facility.